 Landlords with multiple rental properties can buy a separate policy for each property.
 If your property has two or more units, then you must buy insurance for all units simultaneously.
 Insurance costs are paid yearly, but monthly payment options are likely to be available in the coming months.

-PayRent offers a collection of features and controls (called RentDefense) that protect landlords from the risk of not getting paid on time.
+PayRent offers a collection of features and controls (called RentDefense) that protect landlords from the risk of late or missed rent payments.
 Using a combination of bank balance verification and payment controls, RentDefense helps make sure you get paid when it is due and protects you from lost rent.

 PayRent also helps you to avoid late or lost rent by making rent payments easier for tenants through its RentCred incentive program.
 It rewards them with perks like free rent reporting to all three major credit bureaus and access to interest-free emergency funds when cash gets tight.